AloiDavide/Endless-Speculation-test/src/site/notes/Episodes/Long Form Theories/Theory for the Legend of the Golden witch.md

 We are fairly confident that our Legend and Banquet theories are good and make sense, our Turn theory is ok, but it has a bunch of "this probably happened", or "something like that must have happened" moments.
 However our Alliance theory, at the time of writing, is pretty garbage (but it technically functions from start to finish! they all do!).
 That is fine to us, the truth is that our notes were pretty good with the exceptions of ironing out the nitty gritty of what happens in between the games, which we would, again, need to read back to understand better, which we aren't going to do.

 Third.
-Sometimes, there are some really clever and appropriate solutions that we weren't able to make fit with a complete solution.
+Sometimes, there are some really clever and appropriate solutions that we weren't able to fit within a complete solution.
 Some other theories are things we used to believe in but they have been supplanted by better solutions.
 Cases like this will be mentioned if they're interesting enough.

 Fourth.
 Our theories, in some parts, have multiple solutions that both work.
 When that happens we will mention them.
 Those will be mentioned, as we feel like they probably have some role in the story.
 Sometimes, one of us feels like a theory functions, the other doesn't.
 When something like that happens, we will mention it, and if the  and branch the theory if they lead to wildly different implications.